The Foundation works for inclusive finance in Africa

 A birthday celebrated with the Group's employees

 Foundation Week will kick off with the event "The Foundation's Actions in Support of Socially Useful Entrepreneurship," held on November 19 in the Green Auditorium of the Crédit Agricole campus in Montrouge.
-The event will bring together social entrepreneurship experts and entrepreneurs supported by the Foundation to discuss key issues in the sector.
-It will also be an opportunity to present the check for the amount raised through the "Centimes Solidaires" initiative to the NGO Entrepreneurs du Monde.
+The event will bring together social entrepreneurship experts and entrepreneurs supported by the Foundation to discuss the sector's key issues.
+It will also be an opportunity to present a check for the amount raised through the "Centimes Solidaires" initiative to the NGO Entrepreneurs du Monde.
 The donations collected will be used to support entrepreneurship projects for refugees, single parents, and the homeless.

 UNHCR, Sida and the Foundation join forces for the inclusion of refugees